Among the many frequently asked questions we receive, Gi sizing is probably the most common.

 There may be many options and charts available over the internet, but if you don’t get the right explanation as to how a Gi size chart works, you might end up purchasing the wrong BJJ Gi.

-To help you out, we will carefully and clearly explain to you the factors you need to consider in determining the right size regardless of your body built.
+To help you out, we will carefully and clearly explain to you the factors you need to consider in determining the right size regardless of your physical built.